utkarshsaboo45/LegalNER/milestone_1/Teamwork_Contract.md

   When: Friday 11:00 (depends on mentor)

-  Duration: 30 min
+  Duration: 30 minutes

-  Who: all team
+  Who: All Team Members and Mentor

 #### Meeting 4

   What: Post-mentor meeting (if required)

-  When: (depends on mentor schedule)
+  When: After our discussion with the mentor

-  Duration: 30 min
+  Duration: 30 minutes

-  Who: all team
+  Who: All Team Members

-  Action points: decide on the next course of action after mentor’s suggestion
+  Action points: decide on the next course of action after mentor’s suggestions

 #### Meeting 5